cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceFromTemplate.go.md

 - *Type:* *f64

+The size of the disk in gigabytes.
+One of 375 or 3000.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_compute_instance_from_template#size GoogleComputeInstanceFromTemplate#size}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_compute_instance_from_template#size GoogleComputeInstanceFromTemplate#size}

 ---